Skip to main content

 • Warranty terms

-The bottom line is you need to do your research before purchasing.
-Make a list of the mattress qualities you can't live without, along with any additional features you’d ideally like to have.
-It's easy to be seduced by the comfiest, fanciest mattress, so this list will help you stay focused.
+Make a list of the mattress qualities you can't live without and any additional features you’d ideally like to have.

 FAQ

-Like any other mattress company, Purple mattresses go on sale occasionally — online and at mattress stores.
-But the best time to buy a Purple Mattress is during a holiday sale, like Labor Day.
+Like any other mattress company, Purple runs regular mattress sales — online and at mattress stores.
+The best time to buy a Purple Mattress is during a holiday sale, like Labor Day, 4th of July, Memorial Day, and Presidents’ Day.

 The best deals happen right here on our website all year round.
-Be sure to sign up for our online newsletter or check our Facebook page for regular updates about deals, sales, and promos.
+Be sure to sign up for our online newsletter or check our social media for regular updates about deals, sales, and promos.

 About the authors